 Single Honors Degree

-Please note: The School of Religion is pleased to announce a BA (Hons) Religion - TR041.
+Please note: The School of Religion, Theology, and Peace Studies is pleased to announce a BA (Hons) Religion - TR041.
 This degree will have its first intake of students in September 2019.
 For this reason the degree of World Religions and Theology had its last intake of students in September 2018.

 Course Structure and Content